mondeja/leptos-fluent/README.md

         // Synchronize `<html lang="...">` attribute with the current language
         // using `leptos::create_effect`.
 By default, it is `false`.
         sync_html_tag_lang: true,
         // Discover the initial language of the user from the URL.
-By default, the
-        // name of the URL parameter is `"lang"`.
-By default, it is `false`.
+        // By default, it is `false`.
         initial_language_from_url: true,
         // URL parameter name to use discovering the initial language of the user.
         // By default is `"lang"`.